How to Crochet a Hat for Beginners

 - Ch 1, sc in same stitch and in each st around, join with ss stitch to first sc.
 Clip yarn leaving a 6”tail for sewing

 Once the sides of the hat are the desired length, you want to create a finished “edge.”
 Single crochet is a great way to do this.
 For this final round, you will chain one stitch, and single crochet in the same stitch as the initial chain.

 Finish the round by single crocheting in each remaining stitch of the round and join with a slip stitch to the beginning chain.
 Then clip the yarn 6 inches from the initial chain stitch.

 Most patterns will tell you to thread the remaining length of yarn into the hat with a tapestry needle.
-While you can do this, you can also use the crochet hook weave the tail through the last round.
+While you can do this, you can also use the crochet hook to weave the tail through the last round.
 It’s a matter of personal preference.
 I prefer to use the crochet hook because I inevitably lose my tapestry needles!

 Congratulations!
 You have completed your first hat!
 The next step is to hand wash the hat in cold water.
-You can was the hat in the washing machine if you want to do so; however, if you've used a vibrant color such as red or green, do not wash it with anything of value as the color might run.
+You can wash the hat in the washing machine if you want to do so; however, if you've used a vibrant color such as red or green, do not wash it with anything of value as the color might run.

 Congratulations, and Happy Crocheting!

 Righetti, Maggie.
 Crocheting in Plain English.
 New York: St. Martin’s Press, 1988.
 Print.